Sint-Andries

-Sint-Andries ([sɪnt ˈɑndris]) is a suburb of Bruges in the province of West Flanders in Belgium.
+Sint-Andries ([sɪnt ˈɑndris]) is a sub-municipality of the city of Bruges located in the province of West Flanders, Flemish Region, Belgium.
+It was a separate municipality until 1971.
+On 1 January 1971, it was merged into Bruges.

 The Jan Breydel Stadium, where the football teams Club Brugge and Cercle Brugge play, is situated in Sint-Andries.

 There are also a lot of small castles, built by the nobility in the late 19th century, mostly in woody environments.
 It contains St. Andrew's Abbey, established in 1100.